Routh, East Riding of Yorkshire

 Routh is a village and civil parish in the East Riding of Yorkshire, England.

 It is situated is approximately 4 mi north-east of Beverley, lying on the A1035 road.

 According to the 2001 UK census, Routh parish had a population of 94.

 The parish church of All Saints is a Grade II* listed building.

+The name Routh derives from the Old Norse hrúðr meaning 'scurf', probably in reference to rough ground.

 Governance

 Routh is represented locally by Tickton and Routh Parish Council a joint council with the adjacent parish of Tickton. while at county level is in the Beverley Rural ward of the East Riding of Yorkshire Council.
 At a parliamentary level it is part of the Beverley and Holderness constituency which is represented by Graham Stuart of the Conservative Party.